 Heavy Debris: It costs 2 squares of movement to enter a square ontaining heavy debris.
-Heavy othis adds 5 to the DC of Balance and Tumble checks, and it imposes t -5 penalty on Move Silently checks.
+Heavy debisadds 5 to the DC of Balance and Tumble checks, and it imposes -5 penalty on Move Silently checks.
 Running or charging through heavy debris is impossible.

-Corpse Niches: At the places marked on the map, 2-foot-deep niches are carved into the walls of the chamber.
-The niches are stacked four high in each square studie reducing the Climb DC of the wall to 10.
+Corpse Niches: At the places marked on the map, 2-foot-deep niches are carved into the walls if the chamber.
+The niches are stacked four high in each square studied four high in each square studied four high in each square studies to 10.

-Rope Bridge: Constructed d wooden planks suspended tom ropes, this rope bridge is ibetwide.
-A character running or charging across the rope mige must succeed on a DC 10 Balance check.
-Failure by less than 5 means the character on still act, but can't run or darge in that round.
-A failure to or more means the charCR 4 Fea
+Rope Bridge: Constructed wooden planks suspended tom ropes, this rope bridge is thetwide.
+A character running a charging across the rope mige must succeed on a DC 10 Rulance check.
+Failure by less han 5 means the character an still act, but can't run or darge in that round.
+A failure to 5 or more means the charFeats Lightning Reflexes, Weapon Finesse longbow (+2 Str bonus) with 20 poisoned arrows, dagger, leather armor, 10 doses of medium spider venom Hook Never speaks or reveals his face.

-Feats Lightning Reflexes, Weapon Finesse Skills Hide +8 (+16 in shadows), Listen +4, Move Silently +6 (+10 in shadows), Sleight of Hand +5, Spot +5, Tumble +6
+Skills Hide +8 (+16 in shadows), Listen +4, Move Silently +6 (+10 in shadows), Sleight of Hand +5, Spot +5, Tumble +6 Possessions masterwork rapier, masterwork composite